Magonista rebellion of 1911: Taking Tijuana and Ensenada

-On May 8, 1911, the Second Division of the Mexican Liberal Army led by Pryce, took Tijuana and on the 13th, the town of San Quintín from the British.

-On May 8, Ciudad Juarez was attacked by Maderista forces.
-On May 10 the square was surrendered to the feds.
-The capture of Ciudad Juárez resulted in a representative of the Porfiriato and Francisco I. Madero signing an agreement on May 21, in which Díaz agreed to resign from the presidency, his secretary of foreign relations Francisco León de la Barra remaining as interim president; the ending of hostilities between the federal government and the Maderista revolution was agreed.
-The liberals called Madero a traitor and rejected the Treaty of Ciudad Juárez.
-De la Barra, who as an ambassador to the United States two years ago had organized a spying network to pursue and sabotage the activities of the PLM, was given the task of disarming liberals who did not accept peace treaties.

-After this, the revolution stalled due to a lack of volunteers, a lack of ammunition and heavy weapons, and in part due to Berthold's death, which resulted in a leadership crisis.
+After taking Tijuana and San Quintín and the capture of Ciudad Juárez, the revolution stalled due to a lack of volunteers, a lack of ammunition and heavy weapons, and in part due to Berthold's death, which resulted in a leadership crisis.
 The insurgents were pushed back after an engagement south of Tijuana, and the rebellion finally died out when Mexican Federal forces under Colonel Celso Vega retook the city.

 Consequences

 Conservatives' growing distrust

 The revolt failed to achieve its goal of liberating Baja California, but it showcased the popularity of radical groups.
 This was a great concern to Californian conservatives, who were still staunch supporters of the open shop policy, which suppressed unions and workers' rights in favor of business owners' rights.
 The possibility of an insurgent movement occurring in California cemented conservative attitudes towards both the immigrant population and the working classes.
 Faced with the threat of losing land investments, capital, as well as possible revenues, the conservatives only voiced their dismay louder.
 Following this episode, conservatives associated the Mexican insurgents with the many labor strikes in Los Angeles.
 This contributed to the "brown scare" in Los Angeles, in which the immigrant population were discriminated against and mistreated.
-Xenophobic and racial tensions rose in California.

-This would also lead to the San Diego city council to pass an ordinance against any kind of public demonstration.

 Magons' arrests

 Following the invasion of these border towns, the Magón brothers were arrested again by the LAPD on the charge of failing to abide by United States neutrality laws.
 They were convicted in July 1912 and were sentenced to twenty-three months in jail.
-Despite many working for Ricardo Flores Magón's release, he died in jail on November 21, 1922.
+Ricardo Flores Magón was imprisoned again in 1918 and held in Fort Leavenworth.
+Despite many working for his release, he died in jail on November 21, 1922.